 PM: Experience for those guys does mean an awful lot knowing when you can try those moves and when not to.
 And then when Mark and Blake are going, I think that both those guys were affected pretty greatly, with their illnesses and now they’re back moving.
 So you open up nice.
 And that’s what their strength is, right?
 If Mark Scheifele has the puck, you need to be, you know, you have to have somebody on him, but you that Kyle and Blake are going to get out of the way.
 They’re going to find holes.
 I thought, especially in the third period, they were very, very good at deciding when to be creative.
 You know, that’s a fantastic pass by Mark and Kyle gets out into that hole.
 But they put a lot of pucks deep and a lot of pucks in the offensive zone.
 And that’s a, you know, I think that’s why they’re goalie doesn’t come out.
 They get that extended shift in the offensive zone.
 It’s a smart shift.
 They don’t throw pucks away.
 They didn’t force.
 It’s that kind of speed and skill that box people off.

-PE: OK, and finally, they’ve got a new coach in Bruce Boudreau, a guy you know very well.
+PE: OK, and finally, the Vancouver Canucks have a new coach in Bruce Boudreau, a guy you know very well.
 So he’s only been here for a couple of games.
 He can’t tactically change everything.
 So what’s the first thing that you’re going to notice about his team tonight in Vancouver?